VirtualPlanetaryLaboratory/vplanet/docs/quickstart.rst

 --------

-The :code:`vplot` tool (:doc:`docs here <vplot>`) can be used to easily visualize the results of any :code:`VPLANET` simulation.
+The :code:`vplot` tool (:doc:`docs here <vplot>`) can be used to easily visualize the results of any :code:`VPLanet` simulation.
 If you run

 .. code-block:: bash